Processing of personal data

 This information will be published on the Research Council website.
 See Submitted applications.

-In addition, raw data sets are made available in the data set repository hosted by the Agency for Public Management and eGovernment (Difi).
+In addition, raw data sets are made available in the National Data Catalog, which is hosted by the Agency for Public Management and eGovernment (Difi).
 These are accessible to the public and may be downloaded for further use by institutions and/or individuals.

 Projects granted funding